 Two waterways that traverse the Township were mentioned as potential water trails by the St. Joseph County Water Trail Master Plan - the Prairie River and St. Joseph River.
 Water trails can provide residents and visitors the opportunity to access the river for boating, fishing, or educational opportunities.
+Lake Templene boat launch on Nottawa Road offers public access to Lake Templene.
 The water trail master plan and additional information is found at www.stjoeh2o.com.